 Grade books and cumulative folders are permanent records.
-Daily absentee forms and report cards are semipermanent records and are used for the current year only.
+Daily absentee forms and report cards are semi-permanent records and are used for the current year only.
 Lesson plans and daily memos are work records and have a value only during the current year and are discarded at the end of the year.

 An excellent school has accurate and carefully composed records and reports.
-All school personnel are expected to do their part in accuracy and composition
+All school personnel are expected to do their part in accuracy and composition.

 - a.
 All teachers should keep an accurate record of each student's progress during the school year.
 Each teacher is responsible for placing grades in the electronic grade book through Genesis.
 Since we have an electronic grade book system, which includes parent access, it is imperative that you keep current on your grading and keep it updated.
 Grades should be updated AT LEAST twice per week.
 Your failure to do so will be reflected in your Performance Based Teacher Evaluation. - b.
 Report cards will be generated through this on-line grade system.
 Semester grades should reflect the overall grade a student has earned for the semester.
-The Guidance office personnel will print and mail the report card to the student's home. - c.
+Parents/Students will be able to access report cards through the Genesis portal. - c.
 Students and Parents should not be surprised when they receive quarter / semester grades.
 Please keep them informed and up to date about progress or lack thereof.
 If "extra credit" projects are used, this opportunity should be extended to every student, not just to those who may wish to make up for a poor test score or project. - d.
 Grades are used for the purpose of communicating student progress towards mastering curricular standards.
 Therefore, items that skew this information by artificially inflating or deflating grades should not be included.
 There should be no "extra credit" or points given for behavioral elements such as attendance, bringing supplies, participation, etc. It is the goal of Orange High School to reflect in the grading portion of the grade book those things that are directly related to academic achievement.